DS-Meena/Learn-LLD-HLD/HLD/Scale_from_0_to_million_users/README.md

 ## 7. Multiple Data Centers 🏢🏢

 Expanding to multiple data centers for improved availability and disaster recovery.
+Data is replicated among different data centers, data ceneters can be thought of as node clusters separated by vast geographical distance.
 Traffic is distributed among different centers based on geographical areas.

 ![Multiple Data centers](images/image-5.png)